Notification of Rights Under FERPA

-- The right to inspect and review the student’s education records within 45 days of the day the University receives a written request for access.
-A student should submit to the Office of Academic Records–Fordham University Enrollment Group at the Rose Hill Campus, the Lincoln Center Campus, or the Law School Registrar, if applicable, a written request that identifies the record(s) he or she wishes to inspect.
-The Office of Academic Records-Enrollment Group will make arrangements for access and notify the student of the time and place where the records may be inspected.
+The right to inspect and review your education records within 45 days of the day Fordham University receives a written request for access.
+If you want to review your record, you should submit a request to the Office of Academic Records.
+Indicate the record(s) you wish to inspect.
+A University official will make arrangements for access and notify you of the time and place where the records may be inspected.

 U.S. Department of Education

 FERPA also protects course recordings, as outlined in the Class Recording Notice and Related Policy.

 A copy of the Act, more details about your rights, and any University policies related to the Act are available from the Office of Academic Records at this page.

 Questions concerning FERPA should be referred to the Office of Academic Records or the Office of Legal Counsel.